figment-networks/figment-apis-demo-app/tutorial.md

 - The fetch request is a POST request containing the necessary headers and a JSON body, being sent to the Staking API endpoint for NEAR: `https://near-slate.datahub.figment.io/api/v1/flows`
 - The JSON body must have the correct parameters.
 Read more about them in the Figment Docs [here](https://docs.figment.io/guides/staking-api/near/delegate/create-new-flow)

-Uncomment this block of code in `pages/api/delagateFlow.js` then save the file.
+Uncomment this block of code in `pages/api/delagateFlow.js` (remove lines 8 and 24), then save the file.

 In the file `pages/index.js`, refer to the first fetch request inside the `delegate` function: